YanliangWu/Zone-Mode/README.md

 # Zoom-Mode
 A chrome extension which is a whitelist website blockers.

+It was a side project I made long time ago and I just decided to resume the development of this idea!

 Version 0.9

+## Update Note
 ---

-Currently working on:
-* Whitelist management
-* Session Timer
-* Make it looks better :)
+2019.03.11 Major Refactors.

+## Install Guide
 ---
 To Install:
 1. Download and unzip
 2. open chrome://extensions and click "Load Unpacked Extension.."
 3. Locate to the folder and click open

----

-If you want a packed .crx file, download it here: <http://www.student.cs.uwaterloo.ca/~y389wu/zoom.html>